-6.3 Reduction Framework for Non-expected Utilities
+7.3 Reduction Framework for Non-expected Utilities

 In this paper, we have focused on designing simple mechanisms for agents with expected utility representations.
 For agents with non-expected utilities, given a distribution over per-unit prices, the demand of the agent may be different from her expected demand when she faces the realizations of the per-unit prices in the given distribution.
-Therefore, our implementation in Section 3 fails to construct an incentive-compatible mechanism for agents with non-expected utilities due to the inherent randomness of the per-unit prices based on the quantiles of other agents.
+Therefore, our implementation in Section 4 fails to construct an incentive compatible mechanism for agents with with non-expected utilities due to the inherent randomness of the per-unit prices based on the quantiles of other agents.

-We show that for a special class of pricing-based mechanisms called posted pricing mechanisms (defined in Section 5.3), the payoff guarantees for linear agents can be approximately extended to agents with non-expected utilities.
-The details of the reduction are analogous to Theorem 3 and hence are deferred to Appendix B.3.
+We show that for a special class of pricing-based mechanisms called posted pricing mechanisms (defined in Section 5.1), the payoff guarantees for linear agents can be approximately extend to agents with non-expected utilities.
+The details of the reduction is analogous to Theorem 2 and hence is deferred to Appendix A.3.